Does testosterone cause hair loss? Separating hormonal fact from fiction

 The relationship

-For decades, men have asked: does testosterone cause hair loss?
+Testosterone does not directly cause male pattern hair loss; DHT acting on genetically sensitive follicles does.
 The answer requires distinguishing between the fuel and the fire.
 Testosterone itself is not the direct destroyer of hair follicles.
 However, it is the primary raw material that the body converts into the actual culprit.
 This distinction is vital for understanding male pattern baldness, clinically known as androgenetic alopecia.

 Androgenetic alopecia is the most common form of hair loss in men, affecting approximately 30% to 50% of men by age 50.[1]
-Research shows that men who experience this type of hair loss do not necessarily have higher circulating levels of total testosterone compared to men with full heads of hair.
+Studies of men with androgenetic alopecia generally find they do not necessarily have higher circulating levels of total testosterone compared to men with full heads of hair.
 Instead, the pathology is driven by a genetic predisposition that makes hair follicles on the scalp hypersensitive to androgens (male hormones).

-Historical data confirms that androgens are necessary for this process to begin.
-In early studies of men who were castrated before puberty (and thus produced almost no testosterone), male pattern baldness never occurred.
-If these men were later given testosterone supplementation, those with a genetic predisposition began to lose hair.
-This proved that while testosterone is the fuel that starts the engine, the genetic blueprint determines whether the car crashes.
+Historical data shows that androgens are necessary for this process to begin.
+According to Hamilton’s classic 1951 paper in Annals of the New York Academy of Sciences, men who produced extremely little testosterone due to prepubertal castration did not develop male pattern baldness, while androgen exposure later could trigger patterned loss in predisposed individuals.[1]
+This helped clarify that while testosterone is the fuel that starts the engine, the genetic blueprint determines whether the car crashes.

 How it works